 Here’s a summary of what I just did with Vaizle’s competitive analysis tool:

-Conducting such an in-depth SWOT analysis isn’t possible with the stack I’m used to using.
+Conducting such an in-depth SWOT analysis isn’t possible with a manual Excel based stack.
 The efficiency and clarity Vaizle provides, is unmatched!